top of page

-3rd Grade Christian Homeschool Curriculum Picks for 2026-2027 School Year
+3rd/4th Grade Orthodox Christian Homeschool Curriculum Picks for 2026-2027 School Year

 Based on a few conversations I've had lately, it seems that I plan for the next school year much earlier than most.
 However, I have gotten better!
 During the first half of the 2020s, I generally purchased most of my curriculum the October before the beginning of the next school year.
 That's like ten months early!
 This year I'm trying to hold off until the summer before, but we'll see.
 So without further ado, this is the homeschool curriculum that I have picked for 3rd/4th grade for the 2026-2027 school year.
 (If you have a blog or vlog somewhere with your own homeschool picks list, feel free to post it in the comments.
 I think it's always so great when homeschooling parents can share ideas, and possibly learn about a curriculum they have never heard of before that would be perfect for their own child.)